italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - It MUST be set as in the :ref:`Table of the HTTP parameters <table_http_request_claim>`.
       - See :ref:`Table of the HTTP parameters <table_http_request_claim>`.
     * - **state**
       - Unique session identifier at the client side.
 This value will be returned to the client in the response, at the end of the authentication.
 It MUST be a random string composed by alphanumeric characters and with a minimum length of 32 digits.
+Special characters MUST be considered non-alphanumeric characters as defined in `[NIST] <https://csrc.nist.gov/glossary/term/special_character>`__.
       - See `OpenID.Core#AuthRequest <https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest>`_.
     * - **code_challenge**
       - A challenge derived from the **code verifier** that is sent in the authorization request.